-- Established a regional approach to defining housing affordability, ensuring that our funding is used to secure housing that reflects local incomes and local needs and channelled WMCA investment through our Single Commissioning Framework to ensure enhanced design quality and higher levels of affordability. - Launched our regional Design Charter, providing an extra tool to secure good design and high-quality development. - Enabled a significant increase in new homes since 2017, exceeding the target trajectory in the Combined Authority's Housing Deal to deliver 215,000 new homes by 2031. - Effectively deployed devolved land funds

-directly acquiring, assembling and

-remediating land where there is clear
+- Established a regional approach to defining housing affordability, ensuring that our funding is used to secure housing that reflects local incomes and local needs and channelled WMCA investment through our Single Commissioning Framework to ensure enhanced design quality and higher levels of affordability. - Launched our regional Design Charter, providing an extra tool to secure gooddesign and high-quality development. - Enabled a significant increase in new homes since 2017, exceeding the target trajectory in the Combined Authority's Housing Deal to deliver 215,000 new homes by 2031. - Effectively deployed devolved land funds directly acquiring, assembling and remediating land where there is clear market failure. - Worked with local councils and partners to repurpose and reinvigorate town centres and maximise the growth potential of transport hubs and corridors. - Brought forward brownfield sites for development, many of which have been dormant for decades, through our regional pipeline of housing and commercial sites, including opportunities in town centres and along key transport corridors.

-market failure.

-- Worked with local councils and partners to repurpose and reinvigorate town centres and maximise the growth potential of transport hubs and corridors.

-- Brought forward brownfield sites for development, many of which have been dormant for decades, through our regional pipeline of housing and commercial sites, including opportunities in town centres and along key transport corridors.

-Wellbeing and Prevention
+Wellbeing

-- Developed a Population Intelligence Hub in collaboration with Public Health England and local partners to provide in-depth and timely intelligence on local public health. - Developed a wellbeing dashboard to drive future decision making, in line with tools and analyses developed to measure and benchmark the impact of inclusive growth policies.
+- Developed a Population Intelligence Hub in collaboration with Public Health England and local partners to provide in-depth and timely intelligence on local public health. - Launched and delivered the "Thrive into Work" Individual Placement and Support Pilot which helps people with physical or mental ill health into jobs, with 550 people successfully securing jobs

-- Launched and extended the "Thrive into Work" Individual Placement and Support (IPS) Pilot which helps people with physical or mental ill health into jobs, with over 700 people successfully securing jobs already - Initiated plans for an IPS Academy to train provider staff and expand delivery - Launched and continue to deliver "Thrive at Work", an accreditation scheme which helps companies embed wellbeing into their business, with a strong focus on mental health and wellbeing as well as positive equality outcomes for staff, with over 500 businesses joining the programme and 50 already accredited - Championing "Include me" West Midlands, a regional approach to making the West Midlands an exemplar region for engaging disabled people and people with long term health conditions to be physically active including 67 organisations pledging their commitment to change & new Disabled Citizens Network. - Developed and continuing roll out of "West Midlands on the Move", a Physical Activity Strategy which promotes physical activity and wellbeing, including a collaborative leadership programme to address inequalities, creating new public active spaces in deprived areas and expanding Goodgym delivering over 6000 community projects. - Supported the effort for Placed Based Health & Care through key stakeholder engagement and collaboration - Established a Covid-19 Task & Finish group to develop a regional health inequalities programme - Produced the Health of the Region 2020 report setting out persistent and widening health inequalities in the region and calling for systemic change.
+- Launched and delivering "Thrive at Work", an accreditation scheme which helps companies embed wellbeing into their business, with a strong focus on mental health and wellbeing as well as positive equality outcomes for staff, with over 400 businesses joining the programme at Foundation level - Developed and continuing roll out of "West Midlands on the Move", a Physical Activity Strategy which promotes physical activity and wellbeing, including a collaborative leadership programme to address inequalities, creating new public active spaces in deprived areas and expanding Goodgym delivering over 6000 community projects.
+This includes: - Supported the effort for Placed Based Health & Care through key stakeholder engagement and collaboration - A Covid19 Task & Finish group was established to develop a regional health inequalities programme - Developed the Individual Placement and Support (IPS) Academy, bringing together a strategic model and vision that supports people with a Mental Health, disability or Long-Term Conditions into work, supports people in danger of falling out of work, and supports businesses to create healthier work places for their employees. - Championing "Include me" West Midlands, a regional approach to making the West Midlands an exemplar region for engaging disabled people and people with long term health conditions to be physically active including 67 organisations pledging their commitment to change & new Disabled Citizens Network. - Developed a wellbeing dashboard to drive future decision making, in line with tools and analyses developed to measure and benchmark the impact of inclusive growth policies.